-The static widgets give you the opportunity to add other pieces of information, such as comments, editable numbers, or headers to divide your dashboard into sections.
+The static widgets give you the opportunity to add other pieces of information, such as comments, editable numbers, headers, or CSV file widgets to divide your dashboard into sections.

 Pick the type of widget you want, select the metric (and the dimension and/or segment, if applicable), click Save, et voilà!
 Your widget is now in your dashboard!

 2.2 – Edit

 Once a widget is in your dashboard, you can move it around by dragging and dropping it.
 Just hover over the widget you want to move; when your cursor becomes a 4-way arrow, you’re free to move things around!

 You can also resize some of your widgets, depending on what type they are.
 When you hover over the widget, green circles containing white arrows appear on the edges.
 The arrows will only appear if it’s a type of widget you can resize, and only on the sides you can expand or compress.
 Remember that moving the widgets around your dashboard could change the resizing options.